Last Updated on August 26, 2020 by queenie mak

 What to do in Hakone

-When you are Hakone, buy a Hakone Day Pass that includes all the transportation for touring around Hakone.
-Starting from Hakone-Yumoto Station, take the Hakone Tozan Train to Gora.
-Then take the Hakone Tozan Cable Car to Sounzan.
+During your first day, make your way to Hakone-Yumoto Station, then take the Hakone Tozan Train to Gora.
+After, take the Hakone Tozan Cable Car to Sounzan.
 Then hop on the Hakone Ropeway to Owakudani Valley.
 You can smell the sulphurous gas while you are on your way up to the top.
 At the top, you can also see Mount Fuji in the background.

 Where to stay in Hakone